JMurph2015/Irradiance.jl/README.md

 This led me to create a new project targeted at strip-based lighting setups.
 The two big differences in functionality are that it has a minimalist protocol that simplifies the client-controller code and that it's effects are targeted to look best on LED strips rather than screen-style 2-D grids.

 ## Why Is This Written In Julia?
 Julia is a high-performance high-level language.
 It is mostly aimed at the likes of MATLAB, but it also is a distinctly decent general purpose programming language.
-The killer feature here is that it has libraries for PortAudio and FFTW
+The killer feature here is that it has libraries for PortAudio and FFT's, and the language itself is natively very fast.